-Under an L-1A Visas, foreign executives and managers can be granted temporary work authorization.
+Under an L-1A Visa, foreign executives and managers can be granted temporary work authorization.

 The following are the eligibility criteria:

-- The applicant must have worked for the foreign company for at least one of the last three years.
+- The applicant must have worked for the foreign company abroad for at least one of the last three years

-Employees with specialized knowledge have extensive knowledge of their company’s products, services, techniques and management.
-Moreover, this knowledge must not be readily available within the U.S.
+This visa is for employees with specialized knowledge who have extensive knowledge of the petitioning organization’s product, services, techniques, management, or other interests and for whose knowledge must not be readily available within the United States.

-If the alien is going to work at the employer’s client site, he or she should be supervised by a person from the sponsoring company.
-For some reason, in some cases, an H-1B Visa may be a valid alternative.
+If the employee is going to work at the employer’s client site, he or she should be supervised by a person from the sponsoring company.
+Depending on the circumstances, an H-1B Visa could be a valid alternative.